• Skip to content

 Why Is Organizational Culture Important?

-Culture is important because, for successful communication, there needs to be a two-way dialogue, allowing for exchanging ideas.
+Culture is important because, for successful communication, there needs to be a two-way dialogue, allowing for the exchange of ideas.

 I’ve always said that wars are fought because of cultural communication misunderstandings.